dankelley/oce-issues/431/README.md

 ## 431C.R

-Based on the above (mainly 431B.R) write colormapGMT(), which calculates breaks and col from the data returned from readGMT().
+*Early work*: based on the above (mainly 431B.R) write colormapGMT(), which calculates breaks and col from the data returned from readGMT().
 I suppose colormapGMT() should read be able to the GMT files directly, but for now I am focussing on the break/col calculation.

+*Conclusion*: added ``colormapAlpha()`` to oce.

-... next: make colormapGMT() read files, and also have args for e.g. fill colour and missing color.
+... also have args for e.g. fill colour and missing color.